casbah-ma/checkpose/README.md

 ## About
-This app was initiated by [a parent](https://github.com/yelabbassi) to help out coaches improve kids skills at  local speed skating club: [Club de patinage de vitesse Gatineau.](https://www.cpvgatineau.ca/)
+This app was initiated by [a parent](https://github.com/yelabbassi) to help out coaches improve kids skills at [Club de patinage de vitesse Gatineau.](https://www.cpvgatineau.ca/)

 ## Licence